halogenjs/resource/Readme.md

 It will also trigger `executed` or `execution-failed`, which is passed the command that failed.

-And this gives you Hyperbone Models with the HTTP extensions.
+And this gives you Halogen Models with the HTTP extensions.
 This module is badly named really.
 This should bubble up to the parent model.

 ## License